 An English occultist, artist, author, and a Probationer of the A∴A∴, Spare was best known for his drawings which drew comparisons to the work of Aubrey Beardsley.
 Though Spare would never become as successful as his work perhaps deserved, his art would be exhibited at the Royal Academy, and at London’s Bruton galleries, among others, and remains collectable today.

-Crowley would discover Spare through his art and admitted him as a Probationer of the A∴A∴ in July 1907.
+Crowley would discover Spare through his art and admitted him as a Probationer of the A∴A∴ on July 10, 1909.
 Spare was the seventh member to join the Order, signing his Probationer Oath with the magical motto Yihoveaum, and though he remained a member of the A∴A∴ until 1912, he would never progress past this Grade.
 Sometime later Crowley recorded on his Oath, “An artist can’t understand organization, or would have passed.”

 Nonetheless, a couple of Spare’s illustrations were reproduced in Crowley’s “A Handbook of Geomancy”, published in the second issue of the “The Equinox” (circa 1909 e.v.) and Crowley generally remembered Spare fondly.
 It is rumored that the two were likely lovers for a short time, and the author Phil Baker (in the book “Austin Osman Spare” published by Attractor Press in 2011) suggests that Crowley immortalized their relationship in three poems published in “The Winged Beetle”.
 These are: “The Twins,” in which Crowley compares himself and Spare to the incestuous gods Horus and Set, “The Priestess of Panormita”, and the “The Garden of Janus”, which Baker describes as “off puttingly sodomitical for some tastes” …